nus-cs2103-AY2223S2/ip/docs/README.md

 ```
 ____________________________________________________________
   Got it.
 I've marked this task:
-    [T][ ] read a book
+    [T][X] read a book
-  Now you have 1 task in the list.
+  Now you have 3 task in the list.
 ____________________________________________________________
 ```

 #### unmark

-Unmarks a task index from task list as incomplete and outputs success message.
+Unmarks a task from task list as incomplete and outputs success message.

 Example of usage: